gantian127/nwm/docs/source/index.rst

     * forcing: climate forcing variable data

 * **variable**: The variable of the forecast.
 Variable option is available depending on the specified configuration (config) and geometry (geom) settings.
 Details for variable option are listed in the table below.
+Please note data may be unavailable for some archive options with the following configurations.

     * analysis_assim + channel_rt: "streamflow" or "velocity".
     * analysis_assim + reservoir: "inflow" or "outflow".